b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 biomass.
 Unfortunately after you applied the treatment it turned out the biomass actually dropped to 10 [kg] from the field.
 What happened?
 Reality.
 Most likely you (almost) drowned your plant.
 Lesson to be learned here.
-It is unsafe to use the model to make predictions beyond the data range on which it was trained.
+It is unsafe to use a model to make predictions beyond the data range on which it was trained.
 Ultimately, ["All models are wrong, but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).